tkellogg/dueboot/README.md

 * `brew install llvm --all-targets`

 Then modify `Rakefile`:

  1. `ARDUINO` points to the directory in the Arduino Due installation that has tools to flash the device.
 Should contain `arm-none-eabi-ar` and `arm-none-eabi-objcopy` among other executables.
  2. `RUSTC` points to the `rustc` executable (the Rust compiler).
  3. `LLC` points to the LLVM compiler executable called `llc`.
  4. `PORT` is the name of the USB connection.
 Do an `ls /dev/tty*` to get a list of options.
-Most likely something like `tty.usbmodem1415.
-RUST_SRC is the name of the *.rs file that contains the `main` function for your sketch.
+Most likely something like `tty.usbmodem141`.
+ 5. `RUST_SRC` is the name of the *.rs file that contains the `main` function for your sketch.

 Then run "rake burn" to upload to the Arduino.